Can Prescribed Fires Mitigate Health Harm?

 Key Findings

-• Expanded prescribed fire activity is needed to mitigate catastrophic wildfire risk and reduce the negative air quality, health and safety impacts associated with large-scale wildfires.
+• Prescribed fire can be used to mitigate the negative air quality, health and safety impacts associated with large-scale wildfires.

 • While increasing prescribed fire activities may contribute to local air quality impacts, prescribed fire can be conducted in ways that minimize harmful smoke exposure potential.